davar-playgrounds/Postgres_docker_cluster/README.md

 This is a Postgres Cluster with one master and one Replica database.
-The Clustercan be run with the command: docker-compose up command
+The Cluster can be run with the command:
+docker-compose up command